 - Top end scanners and instant capture systems

 - Highly qualified technicians with smart technical know-how who will work directly with you to make sure the digitizing and organizing of the digitized image is understandable, well named and well organized.

 - Interested, enthusiastic and engaged technicians

-There are a plethora of systems and services available for digitizing home archives and many of these will suit many people’s needs very well but won’t be up to professional standards.
+There are a plethora of systems and services available for digitizing home archives; many will suit most people’s needs very well but won’t be up to professional standards.
 Inexpensive film digitizing systems can be bought online and at some photography stores.
-You can even download an app for your phone that will allow you to digitize film and for some this will be good enough.
-If you’re not a “do it yourselfer” then there are many companies out there that do very inexpensive digitizations.
+You can even download an app for your phone that will allow you to digitize film and for some, this will be good enough.
+If you’re not a “do it yourselfer” then there are many companies out there that do very inexpensive digitization.

-Our place in the market is for those who require the very highest quality with top end customer service for their digitizing project.
-When needed, we can work to FADGI standards meeting FADGI targets (FADGI are the digitizing standards set by the US Library of Congress but not necessarily desirable for the home archivist).
+Our place in the market is for those seeking the very highest quality with top end customer service for their digitizing project.
+We can work to FADGI standards, if required, meeting FADGI targets (FADGI are the digitizing standards set by the US Library of Congress but not necessarily desirable for the home archivist).
 We offer affordable museum quality, for museums, archives and home archivists.

 How we work

 - Fill out the order form here ORDER FORM and in section 2 of the order form choose option “C”.
 Once the order form is completed hit “submit”.

 - Mail in your film.
 We will send you a “Your film as arrived” when your film has arrived with us.